MaragonMH/Archipelago/worlds/xenobladex/docs/en_Xenoblade X.md

     - Skells are now delivered without any armor or weapons
     - Shop Terminal is disabled
     - Arms Manufacturer Terminal is disabled except for `Upgrade Battle Traits`
-    - L's Shop has been relocated to the Blade Scout Terminal
     - For equipment these changes are not effective if disabled in the options
 4. Whenever you get equipment via Archipelago the traits will be seeded according to the possible traits from within the game.
 This means that you can only get the traits, that specific piece would